-Keisha Lance Bottoms, the 60th Mayor of Atlanta, is a real powerhouse who has become a significant voice representing the best in civic leadership and urban growth.
-She’s been named by Politico magazine one of “the most prominent black female executives in the South and one of the few in the entire country.”
-An inspirational speaker (check out her inaugural address), a larger-than-life personality, and a real community leader – there’s very good reason that over 50K people are following Mayor Bottoms.
-We love her work because she really uses social media as a means to communicate with her constituency and with Americans.
+Keisha Lance Bottoms, the 60th Mayor of Atlanta, has become a significant voice representing the best in civic leadership and urban growth.
+Named by Politico magazine as one of “the most prominent black female executives in the South and one of the few in the entire country.”
+She’s an inspirational speaker (check out her inaugural address), a larger-than-life personality, and a real community leader.
+Sbecause she uses social media as a means to communicate with her constituency and with Americans.
 This kind of tech-forward civic engagement is certainly the future.

 Miguel Gamiño Jr.

 @MiguelGamino 9.1K followers

 There’s no question that Miguel Gamiño has earned his followers: he’s a civic technologist and entrepreneur committed to making tech work for the people.
 Currently Executive VP and Head of Global Cities at Mastercard (and formerly New York City’s Chief Technology Officer), Gamiño is an authority in the field who writes online and speaks publicly about future city trends and smart technology.
 His experience both serving in local government and now at a Fortune 500 gives him unique perspective and insight.
 Check out his great post on cities and tech to see what we mean: City Possible: Collaborating to Unlock Possibilities for More People.